 ClamAV Installation

-ClamAV can be installed with APT on Debian as it is present in the official Debian software repositories.
+ClamAV can be installed with APT on Debian as it is in the official Debian software repositories.
 To install it, please execute the following command in the Terminal:

 apt install -y --no-install-recommends clamav clamav-base clamav-freshclam clamav-daemon clamdscan